ryanbressler/HotPotatoFS/README.md

 needed to repeatedly read a file.

 It was developed primairly for use in parralel data analysis and simulation.
-You can use it to speed up a parallle matlab, R, python etc job running via golem, qsub, gnu parralel etc without needing to rewrite the analysis code.
+You can use it to speed up a parralel matlab, R, python etc job running via golem, qsub, gnu parralel etc without needing to rewrite the analysis code.

 It is expermental software in an early state of development and may break.